 1 medium carrot, 140g 185 kJ/45 Cals

 Since they have little flavour of their own, they meld into whatever you're cooking!
-The best example I know is to substitute half mince with half chopped mushrooms (an equal weight) and shape them into burgers or meatballs.
-Or into a Bolognaise meat sauce.
-No-one will notice this as the flavour gets an umami boost and they add texture to the meat without adding many kilojoules.
+The best example I know is to substitute half mince with half chopped mushrooms (an equal weight) and shape them into burgers or meatballs, or use in a Bolognaise meat sauce.
+No-one will notice this as the flavour gets a umami boost and they add texture to the meat without adding many kilojoules.
 The Mushroom Growers call this ‘blendability’ and their website gives you heaps of ideas on how to incorporate them.

 ½ cup button mushrooms 60 kJ/15 Cals

 Cucumber has a lot of water and flesh, and no fat or carbs.
 It now comes in many different lengths and shapes.

 There’s one for any occasion.
 I use the small ‘cukes’ sliced lengthwise and into quarters for dips and munch sticks but like the longer ones for salads, and apple cucumbers on sandwiches.
 Ditto for raw fennel and radishes.

 Like cucumber, celery is pretty much all water and supplies hardly any kilojoules, so it´s great for weight loss.
 You also get fibre as well.
 It’s another vegetable that´s great to eat raw with all that crunch and crispness.

 1 length 15cm long, 30g 15 kJ/5 Cals

 Cauliflower has really come into its own since the low-carb/keto followers have begun looking for lower-carb substitutes for potato, rice and pizza base.
 It’s easy to see why.
 It's a low-density food, with no fat, plenty of fibre and a great taste.
 It’s a brilliant vegetable when you´re trying to lose weight, as it’s so versatile.
 It can replace a mound of potato mash or a bowl of rice and so slash the carbs and kilojoules.